 Need a Mortgage in WA, OR, ID, or CO?

 Interest rates are working in your favor right now, so let’s connect to move your homeownership goals forward today.
 Sammamish Mortgage is a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon.
-We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria.
+We have been offering a wide variety of mortgage programs and products with flexible qualification criteria since 1992.
 Please contact us if you have any questions or are ready to start the mortgage application process.